Fitting into Ugandan Culture as a Westerner

 Do not vent your emotions even when irritated in a restaurant, but quietly share your feelings.

 Emotional outbursts such as anger are considered “Bad Manners’ and people will avoid you.

 No Western Savior Selfies Please:

 We strongly suggest that you do not take what today referred to as exploitive Poverty Tourism pictures as here, where a famous blogger with almost a million followers carried water in the southern Bwindi Forest area.
 One has to ask, how long did she take the water for, just for the picture, or did she go to the home of the Children.
 She could have served better by mobilizing her followers to fundraise for a water project for the community.

 This is poverty porn, images of the poor seen in many fundraising campaigns across the world.
 Africans are labeled as powerless victims, which could not further from the Truth.
 They are People who cannot help themselves, passively waiting for someone to rescue them.
 Exploitive Slum Tours have become the rage in Nairobi, even in Kampala, some tour operators are conducting them.
 We do not hold such tours and do not recommend that you take one.

 Kissing in public or shown other signs of affection even with your spouse are frowned upon, though Ugandans will write it off because you are a Muzungu and do not know what is acceptable in Ugandan culture.

-The above are just a few of the Cultural Mistakes to Avoid in Uganda that are good to know about when visiting Uganda – Ugandans will be pleased that you have made an effort to learn their cultural ways that are meaningful to Ugandans.
+The above are just a few of the Cultural Mistakes to Avoid in Uganda that is good to know about when visiting Uganda – Ugandans will be pleased that you have made an effort to learn their cultural ways that are meaningful to Ugandans.